AdamHarries/Gideon-Soliloquy/Thelonious/Character.md

         - Immune to disease + poison
     Cloak of Shadows:
         - When in an aread of dim light or darkness, use an action to become invisible.
 Remain invisible until making an attack or enter bright light.
+    Tongue of the Sun and Moon:
+        - Understand all spoken languages, and any creature that can understand language can understand what I say.

 Monastic tradition: